 History of Princely State of Nongspung

 The princely state of Nongspung, like other States in the Khasi Kingdom, was established when villages merged together for mutual protection against the adjacent territories.
 The native ruler held the title of Syiem.
 Khasi syiemships appeared as the requirement to centralize administration which led to the several lyngdohs and basins to submit local authority in exchange for general protection.
 Authority emerged from small local states to a confederation.
 The Syiem acted as the secular head of state in Khasi states.
 There were 2 major branches of the ruling family of the Syiem, namely the Mawdem and the Mawnai.
 During the 19th century, members of both the families were elected rulers and asserted the right to alternate in the rulership among the 2 branches.
-Around 15 Black Syiems succeeded as the native ruler of the territory before the arrival of the British East India Company
+Around 15 Black Syiems succeeded as the native ruler of the territory before the arrival of the British East India Company in the state.

 The native ruler or Syiem of Nongspung was succeeded by his eldest brother, failing which, by the ruler's eldest nephews, grand nephews, or cousins, in no particular order, but at all times in the female line.
 As a result of the failing male heirs, the native ruler was succeeded by the eldest of the previous ruler's sisters, nieces, female first cousins, grand nieces and distant female cousins, in that order and always in the female line.
 A female syiem was succeeded by her eldest son, nephew and so on, in the stated order.